Places

 Dreaming About Finding a Hidden Room: Meaning, Psychology & Symbolism

-Dreaming of finding a hidden room may reflect the discovery of unknown aspects of oneself.
+Dreaming of finding a hidden room often reflects unexplored aspects of oneself or potential for growth.

 Written by: DreamMeaning Editorial Team